Historical Weather Data API

 Meteomatics purchases and saves historical weather forecasts on our servers, where they can be provided to you stress free at our patented 90m resolution.
 TerraBytes of data lie at your fingertips with the Meteomatics Weather API.

 A reanalysis is a weather model that uses the same principles as a forecast but is not constrained by the need to produce predictions before the weather occurs.
 This allows for more calculations and data to be included, resulting in a more comprehensive and up-to-date representation of historical weather conditions.
 Reanalyses are not used for forecasting future weather but instead provide a retrospective view of historical weather patterns, making them useful for climate research, understanding extreme weather events, and other applications.

-Whilst a reanalysis is still a model, rather than a direct observation, in most locations, it will also contain a much larger number of observations and up to date model physics (i.e. we can use the equations we developed in the 2010s to model the weather in the 1990s).
-A subtle point is that, since we are now modelling a longer period of time, we can provide observations from multiple different time-steps.
+Whilst a reanalysis is still a model, rather than a direct observation, in most locations, it will also contain a much larger number of observations and up-to-date model physics (i.e. we can use the equations we developed in the 2010s to model the weather in the 1990s).
+A subtle point is that, since we are now modeling a longer period of time, we can provide observations from multiple different time steps.
 This means that, if a reanalysis of the last week is produced, and it is making incorrect predictions about day three, we can nudge it in the right direction by providing the correct answer.
-This process, called ‘data assimilation’, is also used in modern forecasts, but has enormous benefits for the reliability of reanalyses because of the number of historical observations which can be assimilated.
+This process, called "data assimilation", is also used in modern forecasts, but has enormous benefits for the reliability of reanalyses because of the number of historical observations which can be assimilated.

 Historical Weather Data from Meteomatics